 Downside

-The downside to that is that while you can technically do it year after year, it doesn’t add up to any type of established residency, and most, if not all, public services are not available to you.
+The downside is that while you can technically do it year after year, it doesn’t add up to any established residency, and most public services, if not all, are unavailable to you.

 Technically, it is a tourist stay, but plenty of people still work from Georgia with no problems.
 You just take your passport and go.
 You can also start with this choice and decide on a residence permit later if you want to put down more roots.